 James Kennedy started playing music when he was 10 years old; he played the trumpet and recorder, but his older sister played the piano.
 It was the beginning of the Rock n Roll Era and he was hooked by her playing Bill Haley & the Comets.
 By the time he was 14, Jim decided that playing guitar was way more fun and he ended up forming a band with some other guys – they were just high school kids from Iowa, but they were playing gigs around the ballrooms and music halls back in the day.
 After high school, Jim studied music in Dubuque for two years and eventually moved to Cedar Rapids where he earned his R & B chops playing guitar in an all-white band that had a black singer – very forward thinking for the racially charged times.
 He had released a solo of original recordings and started to be drawn more and more toward orchestral pieces – the technical skill involved with arranging the music.
 Having built a recording studio in Mt.
 Vernon, Iowa in the early 70’s, Jim was well placed to find instruction at nearby Cornell College, studying with the Head of the Music Department for three years.
 That relationship eventually developed into a teaching position, where James taught guitar and jazz ensemble at Cornell.
 He also started their synth music and recording (engineering) programs from scratch, sometimes using his own studio as a classroom for the students.
 Not leaving all the learning to his students, Jim was also using his time and connections to study music with renowned composer Richard Hervig at the University of Iowa.
 He spent six years furthering his own education, developing his own style and forming The Heartland Consort – the group that would eventually morph into James Kennedy and Friends.

 One of the highlights of The Heartland Consort was when jazz bassist Steve Swallow heard their music and turned Matthias Winckelmann (founder of Enja Records) onto the band.
 James recorded for Enja and the band was able to go on an epic tour of Europe in 1992 – playing 14 shows in 12 days.
 They received a standing ovation at the North Sea Jazz Festival, including audience member Bobby McPherrin.
 The Heartland Consort also played at the renowned Montreaux Jazz Festival on that tour, bringing their original music to the often staid jazz circles of Europe.
 After leaving college life in 1993, Jim has continued to teach private lessons and he focuses on developing the sound for James Kennedy and Friends.
 The group is a collaborative effort, with everyone bringing something different to the table.
 Everyone is encouraged to contribute ideas and arrangements and it serves them well.
-They’ve released 25 CDs, been submitted for GRAMMY consideration 14 years in a row, and plan to release new music in 2015 in time for the 2016 deadline.
+They’ve released 29 CDs, and have just released a new album "How We Are".
 James Kennedy may have his name listed first, but he will be the first to tell you that they are all in it together.

 Catherine Lawson brings her unique talents on the electric/acoustic violin to James Kennedy and Friends by way of the Chicago suburbs and Cornell College.
 Catherine grew up in a very musical family – her great grandfather played the zither in Germany and receiving his instrument as a gift from her grandmother was an inspiration for Catherine to play.
 She started out on piano and violin at about age 3 but picked up the viola at age 14, realizing that the relatively limited number of viola players would create more of a demand for her talent.
 Catherine also sang most of her life, winning All State and touring Europe as part of a semi-professional group from Wheaton College during the end of her senior year in high school.
 Having grown up with Classical music, Catherine began to explore other styles and